 10 Books Tim Ferriss Thinks Every Entrepreneur Should Read

-Tim Ferriss, the productivity expert, author and inspirational speaker, is an avid reader, and has highlighted many books on his show and through his blog, seeking to share some of the same wisdom that inspires him.
+Tim Ferriss, the productivity expert, author and inspirational speaker, is an avid reader.
+On his show and blog, he's highlighted a whole host of books, seeking to share some of the same wisdom that inspires him.

-From self-help to science fiction, there is something for everyone, and these 10 tomes have been selected from the many that make up Ferriss’s library.
-See what he recommends and why, and get ready to spend your Sunday mornings curled up with one -- or several -- of these books.
+From self-help to science fiction, there's something for everyone in Ferriss’s library of recommendations.
+Get ready to spend your Sunday mornings curled up with one -- or several -- of these books.

 Tara Brach, a Buddhist student and therapist, wants to show the world how to trust in the innate goodness of humanity.
 Self-doubt is a part of the modern human condition, leading to many profound sources of suffering, but through a variety of storytelling techniques from case histories to guided meditations, readers can emerge from this book free of constrictions.Ferriss's take: “This book was recommended to me by a PhD neuroscientist and is what finally helped me tame anger, one of my most destructive (and persistent) emotions.
 It’s easy to aim for 'successful' and be miserable.
 This book is the antidote.”

-The creator of the Dilbert comic strip in this book wants to help you succeed, but by telling you all about his failures.
-Scott Adams doesn’t offer a roadmap in his book, but rather examples to glean tips and tricks from that make it easier for luck to find you.
+The creator of the Dilbert comic strip wants to help you succeed by telling you all about his failures.
+Scott Adams doesn’t offer a road map in his book but rather examples of tricks to make it easier for luck to find you.

 Ferriss's take: “Scott, the creator of Dilbert, has an incredible approach to 'career planning' that's as effective as it is unusual.
 He’s beaten all the odds and can help you do the same.”

 No one makes it big without a little help from some friends.
-Amanda Palmer, musician and TED speaker, knows the life of a starving artist, but most importantly how and when to ask for help along the way.Ferriss's take: “I tend to isolate myself, often at the worst times possible.
+Amanda Palmer, musician and TED speaker, knows the life of a starving artist -- but most importantly, she knows how and when to ask for help along the way.Ferriss's take: “I tend to isolate myself, often at the worst times possible.
 Amanda helped me to learn to ask friends and family for help.
 It was a game changer.”

-In this autobiography by Nobel Prize-winning physicist Richard Feynman, a curiousity is revealed as the author guides readers through adventures of his eccentric mind.Ferriss's take: “Feynman’s books hugely impacted every aspect of my thinking when I first read them circa 2005.
+In this autobiography, Nobel Prize-winning physicist Richard Feynman guides readers through adventures of his eccentric mind.Ferriss's take: “Feynman’s books hugely impacted every aspect of my thinking when I first read them circa 2005.
 Since then, I have studied Feynman’s letters, teaching style, discoveries and beyond.
 How many Nobel Prize winners also safe crack and play bongos in bars for fun?
 Feynman makes me want to be a better teacher and, ultimately, a world-class parent.”

 Dune is set 20,000 years in the future and is full of mystery and intrigue.
-Noble families, drugs and war converge to form a compelling and complex narrative that analyzes power and prestige, and what it means to be a true epic of a literary genre.Ferriss's take: “Dune presents, despite my synopsis, perhaps the most incredibly detailed and oddly believable fictional landscape I’ve ever encountered.”
+Noble families, drugs and war converge to form a compelling and complex narrative that analyzes power and prestige -- and what it means to be an epic tale.Ferriss's take: “Dune presents, despite my synopsis, perhaps the most incredibly detailed and oddly believable fictional landscape I’ve ever encountered.”

 In anticipation of an attack from a hostile alien race, Andrew “Ender” Wiggin is specially selected to train in space combat, excelling in all areas of school.
 But struggling with pressure and managing expectations makes for a hard and lonely ascent to the top.